AdoptOpenJDK/TSC/README.md

 * [openjdk8-dragonwell-binaries](https://github.com/AdoptOpenJDK/openjdk8-dragonwell-binaries/) - OpenJDK nightly and release binaries for OpenJDK 8 (HotSpot VM).
 * [openjdk11-dragonwell-binaries](https://github.com/AdoptOpenJDK/openjdk11-dragonwell-binaries/) - OpenJDK nightly and release binaries for OpenJDK 11 (HotSpot VM).

-### Dragonwell OpenJDK binary repositories

-These GitHub Repositories are where builds from Alibaba's Dragonwell distribution are published to.
-The API (and subsequently) website poll these repositories to make binaries available.

-* [openjdk8-dragonwell-binaries](https://github.com/AdoptOpenJDK/openjdk8-dragonwell-binaries/) - OpenJDK nightly and release binaries for OpenJDK 8 (HotSpot VM)
-* [openjdk11-dragonwell-binaries](https://github.com/AdoptOpenJDK/openjdk11-dragonwell-binaries/) - OpenJDK nightly and release binaries for OpenJDK 11 (HotSpot VM)

 ### Private repositories

 Due to security or licensing concerns the following repositories are private.
 Please raise an issue on the [Infrastructure Project](https://github.com/AdoptOpenJDK/openjdk-infrastructure) if you think you need access.